open-nfpsw/c_packetprocessing/apps/lab5/README.md

 it is not really a fully fledged network application.

 ## Steps
+1. Ensure that SDK toolchain nfp-sdk-6.1.0 or greater is installed on your system.

 1. Check out the repository containing these labs and the source code.

 1. Open a terminal window, and enter the directory of the repository.